Queensland Ecotourism Trails Program

 Access to the Thorsborne Trail is either by private vessel, launched from Cardwell or Lucinda (Dungeness), or by the commercial ferries which transport people to both ends of the trail.
 Services may vary according to weather, tidal conditions and time of year.

 The Queensland Government is continuing to engage with the Traditional Owners regarding the development of low-impact, ecologically sustainable ecotourism opportunities along the Thorsborne Trail.

 Cooloola Great Walk

-The Cooloola Great Walk traverses 102 kilometres through the Cooloola Recreation Area of Great Sandy National Park, linking Noosa North Shore with Rainbow Beach.
-As this is a Grade 4 walking track, it is recommended for experienced walkers: the track has limited directional signs, and is long, rough and very steep in places.
+The Cooloola Great Walk traverses 102 kilometres through the Cooloola section of Great Sandy National Park, linking Noosa North Shore with Rainbow Beach.
+It is a Grade 4 walking track recommended for experienced walkers due to its limited directional signs, length, remoteness and occasionally rough and very steep terrain.

 While discovering ancient sand hills, perched lakes, hidden rainforests, coastal woodlands and heathlands, walkers can expect to be surrounded by nature’s chorus day and night.
 Masses of wildflowers in spring and stunning mirror-image surface reflections on the dark waters of the upper Noosa River make the Cooloola Great Walk an exceptional long-distance walking experience.